 Following the resignations of:

-Cllr Paula Blaney we have a Vacancy for a seat on the Waldridge Parish Council
+Cllr Paula Blaney we have a Notice of Vacancy

 If you care about our local area, want to help shape its future and are willing to give some of your free time to work for the community we’d like to hear from you.